Everything You Wanted to Know about Athlete’s Foot….OR DIDN’T!

 Most cases of athlete’s foot can be avoided by wearing waterproof shoes or flip-flops when walking around in locker rooms, public showers, and public pool areas.

-Because fungi thrive in a moist environment, it’s important to keep your feet dry by:
+Because fungi thrive in a moist environment, it’s important to keep your feet dry and:

 • thoroughly drying your feet with a towel after having a shower or bath or after swimming

-• wearing shoes that aren’t too tight and let your feet breathe
+• wear shoes that aren’t too tight and let your feet breathe

-• wearing socks made from material that draws moisture away from the feet, such as cotton, silk, or wool.
+• wear socks made from material that draws moisture away from the feet, such as cotton, silk, or wool.

 • not wearing the same pair of shoes two days in a row